taogen-docs/resources-of-learning/#cs-foundations.md

 Some More

+- The Complete Software Developer's Career Guide: How to Learn Programming Languages Quickly, Ace Your Programming Interview, and Land Your Software Developer Dream Job by John Z. Sonmez
 - The Google Resume: How to Prepare for a Career and Land a Job at Apple, Microsoft, Google, Or Any Top Tech Company by Gayle Laakmann McDowell
 - Cracking the Tech Career: Insider Advice on Landing a Job at Google, Microsoft, Apple, or any Top Tech Company by Gayle Laakmann McDowell
 - Work Rules!: Insights from Inside Google That Will Transform How You Live and Lead by Laszlo Bock